Originally published May, 2017

-We’ve written often of the “blind spot” — that portion of the digital marketing pipeline missing from attribution.
-It can mean the difference between investing in a channel that converts and ignoring a channel because it’s difficult to track.
+We’ve written often of the marketing “blind spot” — that portion of the digital marketing pipeline missing from attribution.
+It can mean the difference between investing in a channel that converts and ignoring a channel that’s difficult to track.

 On the one hand, marketers have made vast improvements in their attribution abilities.
-In one Google survey, 76% of marketers have the capability to use marketing attribution.
-Chalk it up to a wider adoption of analytics tools or a deeper understanding of how to standardize and integrate data.
+In a recent Salesforce study, 83% of marketers were found to use marketing attribution tools.
+Chalk it up to a wider adoption of analytics tools or a deeper understanding of standardizing and integrating data.
 Either way, better attribution is leading to more revenue.
-According to a report from MIT Sloan Management Review, when Sprint correlated its customer data across digital, call centers, and retail transactions, they were able to increase in-store sales by 32% just by optimizing paid search.
+In a Marchex case study, Central Restaurant Products increased ROI on long-standing marketing strategies by connecting their digital advertising efforts to the offline channels they drove to.

 The Biggest Blind Spot is Offline